-The instability of national and world financial markets in the last fiscal year heightened awareness of city programs and budgets throughout the state.
+The instability of national and world financial markets in the last two fiscal years heightened awareness of city programs and budgets throughout the state.
 The City has a 100 percent track record for adopting a balanced, on-time budget, with ample reserves and contingency funds.
-Santa Clarita is proud to share Fiscal Year 08-09 was successful and stable for the City.
+Santa Clarita is proud to share Fiscal Year 09-10 was successful and stable for the City.